Cirkit Designer Logo

 Technical Specifications

-Number of Terminals 4
+• Number of Terminals: 4

-Rated Voltage 300V AC/DC (varies by model)
+• Rated Voltage: Up to 300V (varies by model)

 Pin Configuration and Descriptions

-The 4 Point Terminal Block does not have traditional "pins" like an IC but instead features screw terminals for wire connections.
+The 4 Point Terminal Block does not have traditional "pins" like an IC but instead features terminals for wire connections.
 Below is a description of the terminal layout:

-Terminal Description
+Terminal Number Description Typical Use Case

 Usage Instructions

-How to Use the 4 Point Terminal Block in a Circuit
+How to Use the Component in a Circuit

 1. Prepare the Wires:

-2. Insert the Wires:
+2. Connect the Wires:

 Important Considerations and Best Practices